Lake Garda Itinerary: How to Spend 1,2,3 Days in Lake Garda

 9. Limonaia del Castèl

-As Lake Garda is known for its citrus fruits, there should be a place around the lake where they are sophisticatedly cultivated.
-One of those places is Limonaia del Castèl – here in Limone.
-This is why Limone is named Limone, “Lemons.”
+As Lake Garda is renowned for its citrus fruits, there are various places around the lake where these fruits are carefully cultivated.
+One of these locations is Limonaia del Castèl in Limone, which is why the town is named Limone or “Lemons.”
+At the museum, visitors can learn about the history of lemons and how the locals cultivate them.

 Practical information for Limonaia del Castèl